 - ¼ cup blanched almond flour

 - 4 tablespoons extra virgin olive oil for frying

-- Wash the carrots, then grate them by pushing them through a food processor or using a grater.
-Grate them as finely or as coarsely as you like; you’re trying to get long, thin shreds.
+Wash the carrots, then grate them by pushing them through a food processor or using a grater.
 Once grated, put the carrot shreds into a bowl.

 - Peel the onion; then, finely slice and stir into carrots, along with egg, cheddar cheese, heavy cream, crushed garlic, chopped cilantro, and almond flour.
 Season with salt and black pepper and stir until mixed.

-- In a nonstick frying pan, warm a light layer of olive oil.
+- In a nonstick frying pan, heat olive oil.